-A strong level of fitness is required.
-Up to 5-6 hours on the trail including lunch and lazing and photos and play and general slow-poking around depending on conditions and contingencies.
-Our average pace is about 3 kph, faster on the level, slower uphill.
-We may stop briefly for snacks after the hike.
+A basic level of fitness is required.
+About 3-4 hours on the trail including lunch and lazing and photos and play and general slow-poking around depending on conditions and contingencies.
+I'm still nursing my knee.

 We are a group - we try to hike together, be sociable, have fun, enjoy the scenery, take pictures, bask in the sun, and our pace is usually slow.
 If you don't want to wait to allow the slowest members to catch up and have a breather, this meetup group is not for you.

 These are not guided trips - organizers are not trained guides and do not accept any responsibility or liability.
-There is a waiver of liability form to sign.
+There is a waiver of liability form to sign at the carpool location.
 Please read the waiver in advance.
 It's found under the More drop-down list, Files section.

 Attendance: Please respond early - there may be a trip minimum - 3 or 4 depending on the trip.
 Update your response as soon as possible, especially if you've responded that you can drive.
 Use the waiting list responsibly - it is automatic: if you are next on the list you will automatically be added, and informed.
 Please cancel as soon as possible if you can't make it.
 After 3 no-shows you may be asked to leave the group.

-Late/Cancellation: If there is a last minute update, call or text (not email or meetup update) the organizer (in this case Nitin at[masked]) as soon as you know you can't make it or are running late.
+Late/Cancellation: If there is a last minute update, call or text (as well as meetup update) the organizer (in this case Nitin at[masked]) as soon as you know you can't make it or are running late.
 We'd like to not wait, nor worry.

-We'll carpool at Anderson C-Train station parking lot (NORTH end near car dealership), where you'll need to sign a waiver.
+We'll carpool at Dalhousie C-Train station parking lot (BEHIND - east of - the Chapters), where you'll need to sign a waiver.

 Indicate in your RSVP comments if you can drive or need a ride.
 If you respond that you can drive, we're counting on you, so be sure to update as soon as possible if you can't make it.

-Weather: Forecast for Longview as of Nov 24: Cloud/sun, -10/-2.
-Expect wind and snow in any case.
+Weather: Forecast as of Mar 26: 8/-1, snow.
 Subject to change quickly in the mountains.
 Be prepared for any conditions - cold, hot, snow, rain, hail, sun, wind. :-)